rust-lang/rust/src/doc/tutorial.md

 }
 ~~~

-The compiler would then try all these files:
+The compiler will look for these files, in this order:

 ~~~ {.notrust}
 src/plants.rs